cloudmesh-community/book/chapters/prg/python/python-intro.md

 -   a large standard library
 -   a large repository of third-party libraries

-Python is used by many companies (such as Google, Yahoo!, CERN, NASA) and is applied for web development, scientific computing, embedded applications, artificial intelligence, software development, and information security, to name a few.
+Python is used by many companies and is applied for web development, scientific computing, embedded applications, artificial intelligence, software development, and information security, to name a few.

 The material collected here introduces the reader to the basic concepts and features of the Python language and system.
 After you have worked